1C:Enterprise uses a variety of lists to display data.

 - On the Formatted fields tab, select the fields to apply the appearance when the condition is met.

-If required, define the order for the appearance items by clicking Move up and Move down.
+If required, define the order for the appearance items using the Move up and Move down commands.

 The order of appearance items defines the order of applying them to report items.
 If several appearances are applicable to a report area, the one that is the last in the list of conditional appearance items is applied.